Last Updated on October 14, 2021 by Lawrence Berezin

 COVID-19 continues to rock NYC.
 Here is some helpful information about the impact on parking tickets.

-The Darth Vaders offer customers the ability to pay or dispute their parking tickets online without having to leave their homes.
-To ensure that you do not accrue penalties, please pay your parking ticket or request a hearing online.
+Meanwhile, the Darth Vaders offer customers the ability to pay or dispute their parking tickets online without having to leave their homes.
+Please pay your parking ticket or request a hearing online to ensure that you do not accrue penalties.
 To pay your ticket online, visit www.nyc.gov/citypay.
 Visit the following links to learn how to request a hearing:

 Dispute a Ticket Online